Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: Simulation Study

+Following the result presented in Theorem \ref{thm:boot}, the coverage probabilities in Table \ref{mc.table1} are obtained considering the quantiles of the empirical distribution of $\sqrt{NT} (\beta^\ast - \hat{\beta})$.
+As can be seen in the upper block of Table \ref{mc.table1}, the performance of the WB bootstrap estimators are excellent, and they are in general around the specified coverage probability.
+Furthermore, performance improves with $T$, and tends to be similar for both $0.5$ and $0.75$ quantiles.
+On the other hand, the performance of the CS estimator is poor, with estimates not approaching to specified nominal values.
+In the lower parts of the table, we present the performance of the estimators for different distributions $F_u$.
+The WB method continues to perform better than CS, and, as expected, the estimation of the higher quantile is more challenging in the $\chi_3^2$ case.
+In all the variations of the model considered in the table, the WB estimator performs much better than the CS estimator.

+The results for the location-scale shift model presented in Table \ref{mc.table2} are similar.
+We continue to see that the WB bootstrap performs better than the CS method.
+This conclusion holds when we consider asymptotic Gaussian confidence intervals obtained using bootstrap standard errors $\mbox{se}(\beta^\ast)$ (see Tables \ref{mc.table3} and \ref{mc.table4}).
+Moreover, the tables confirm two results that were expected.
+First, as $T$ increases relative to $N$, the coverage of the WB improves.
+Second, the performance of WB in the case of $\lambda_T=0$ reveals that, in general, the procedure proposed in this paper is valid for approximating the distribution of the fixed effects estimator.

 We finish the section by briefly documenting the relative performance of the estimators of the standard errors.
 We generate data from a location-scale shift model ($\zeta=0.5$) when the error term $u_{it} \sim \mathcal{N}(0,1)$ and $\alpha_i \sim \mathcal{N}(0,1)$, by setting $N=100$, $T=10$, and $\tau = 0.5$.
-Figure \ref{mc.figure0} shows the bias (left panel) and distribution (right panel) of the bootstrap estimator of the standard error, $\mbox{se}(\beta^\ast)$, for the standard error of the penalized estimator, $\mbox{se}(\hat{\beta})$.
-In the left panel, we report bias of the estimators as a percentage of the standard deviation of the penalized estimator.
-We see that the WB procedures performs better than the PB bootstrap when $\lambda_T$ is relatively small.
-We also note that the performance of the WB estimator does not seem to change over the degree of shrinkage of the individual effects, as the bias appears to be roughly constant over $\lambda_T$.
+The left panel of Figure \ref{mc.figure0} shows CS and WB bootstrap estimates of the standard error, $\mbox{se}(\beta^\ast)$, and the standard deviation of the penalized estimator, $\mbox{sd}(\hat{\beta})$.
+The figure shows the advantage of the penalized estimator relative to the fixed effects estimator, as the standard deviation of the estimator is decreasing as $\lambda_T$ increases.
+We also see that the WB procedure performs better than CS when $\lambda_T$ is relatively small, and the performance of the WB estimator does not seem to change over the degree of shrinkage of the individual effects, as the bias appears to be roughly constant over $\lambda_T$.
 Using the right panel in Figure \ref{mc.figure0}, we explore further the difference in performance between approaches.
-The empirical distribution obtained by the PB procedure is not centered at the true value, and that the distribution of the standard error of the WB1 and WB2 estimators are centered at $\mbox{se}(\hat{\beta}) = 0.081$ (with $\lambda_T = 0.06$).
-This evidence is consistent with the main result in Lemma \ref{L1}.
+The empirical distribution obtained by the CS procedure is not centered at the true value, and the distribution of the standard error of the WB is centered at $\mbox{se}(\hat{\beta}) = 0.081$ (with $\lambda_T = 0.05$).